JayeshPadhiar/JayeshPadhiar/README.md

 ### I'm [Jayesh Padhiar](https://jayeshpadhiar.github.io)!

-I am an IT Undergrad from Pune.

-Since 2015 I've been living and breathing code and learning new skills everyday.
-I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨

 ### What I'm focusing on 👨‍💻

 Currently improving my React skills for the frontend and Python for Backend and Data Science<br/>

-BTW, I'm a Football breather and a die hard Barca fan.

 ### Find me elsewhere 🌎